Project Grant: Fall 2019 Competition – Registration

 A new process was established beginning September 2013 whereby Academic Units will be assuming the responsibility for institutional review and electronic submission of applications for the CIHR Project, CIHR Foundation, SSHRC Insight, SSHRC Insight Development, and NSERC Discovery and RTI Grants competitions.
 Research Grant and Contract Services will no longer be completing the electronic submission for these grants, but will be supporting Academic Units in their review of applications as they may require.
 If you are intending on applying to any of these competitions, please contact your Grants Facilitation Officer, Associate Dean (Research) or equivalent unit signatory to obtain information on deadlines and processes for institutional review and electronic submission for your unit.

-CIHR is pleased to announce the launch of the Project Grant: Spring 2019 Project Grant competition.
+CIHR is pleased to announce the launch of the Project Grant: Fall 2019 Project Grant competition

-The Project Grant program is designed to capture ideas with the greatest potential to advance health-related fundamental or applied knowledge, health research, health care, health systems, and/or health outcomes.
-It supports projects with a specific purpose and a defined endpoint.
+The Project Grant program is designed to capture ideas with the greatest potential for important advances in fundamental or applied health-related knowledge, health care, health systems, and/or health outcomes by supporting projects or programs of research proposed and conducted by individual researchers or groups of researchers in all areas of health.
 The best ideas may stem from new, incremental, innovative, and/or high-risk lines of inquiry or knowledge translation approaches.

-Within the overall competition budget, there will be a specific funding envelope to support new/early career investigators.
-Competition processes and peer review for this cohort will be fully integrated within the competition as a whole with no additional steps being required on the part of the applicant.
+- The Project Grant competition will also have a specific funding envelope to support early career researchers (ECRs).
+The success rate for ECRs will be equalized, ensuring that the proportion of ECRs funded equals the proportion of ECR applicants to the competition.
+Competition processes and peer review for this cohort will be fully integrated within the competition as a whole with no additional steps required on the part of the applicant.